-Aniruddha Gokhale

-Dept. of Electrical Engineering & Computer Science
+Akshay Dabholkar Dept. of Electrical Engineering & Computer Science Vanderbilt University Nashville, TN, USA Email: aky@dre.vanderbilt.edu

-Vanderbilt University

-Nashville, TN, USA

-Email: gokhale@dre.vanderbilt.edu

-Abstract-Supporting the varied software feature requirements of multiple variants of a software product-line while promoting reuse, forces product line engineers to use general-purpose and feature-rich middleware platforms.
+Abstract-Supporting the varied software feature requirements of multiple variants of a software product-line while promoting reuse forces product line engineers to use general-purpose, feature-rich middleware platforms.
 However, each product variant now incurs memory footprint and performance overhead due to the feature-richness of the middleware along with the increased cost of its testing and maintenance.
-To address this tension, this paper presents FORMS (Feature-Oriented Reverse Engineering for Middleware Specialization), which is a framework to automatically specialize general-purpose middleware for productline variants.
-FORMS provides a novel model-based approach to map product-line variant-specific feature requirements to middleware-specific features, which in turn are used to reverse engineer middleware source code and transform it to specialized forms resulting in vertical middleware decompositions.
-Empirical results evaluating memory footprint reductions (40%) and feature reductions (60-76%) are presented along with qualitative assessment of discrepancies in modularization of contemporary middleware.
+To address this tension, this paper presents FORMS (Feature-Oriented Reverse Engineering for Mmiddleware Specialization), which is a framework to automatically specialize general-purpose middleware for product-line variants.
+FORMS provides a novel model-based approach to map product-line variant-specific feature requirements to middlewarespecific features, which in turn are used to reverse engineer middleware source code and transform it to specialized forms resulting in vertical decompositions.
+Empirical results evaluating memory footprint reductions (40%) are presented along with qualitative evaluations of reduced maintenance efforts and an assessment of discrepancies in modularization of contemporary middleware.